-Technically speaking, I’m not an employment expert—I can’t expertly tell you the best ways to find an internship, nail an interview, or write a cover letter.
+Technically speaking, I’m not an employment expert.
 However, I do have a lot of experience getting employed.
 In fact, in 2014–2015, I held 10 different internships, freelance gigs, and on-campus or seasonal jobs.
 Yes, that’s a lot.

 One job in particular stands out because I’d already had it for three years at that point, and I got it in an unusual way.
 Long story short, I ended up getting a real job based on an internship—before senior year of high school even started.
 And the work stayed steady on a seasonal pace, so I was able to keep the job throughout college.